By David Gewirtzman

-and Sam Maher, Steve Luber and Anne Bradley
+and Robert Viagas, Sam Maher, Steve Luber and Anne Bradley

 1941 Guy Bolton and W. Somerset Maugham see the opening of their generically-titled play Theatre, which stars Cornelia Otis Skinner, and the ubiquitous George Spelvin (a name used in the program when the actor's real name must be kept secret for one reason or another).
 It stays at the Hudson Theatre for 69 performances.